-Researchers identify genetic variants predicting aggressive prostate cancersJune 19th, 2013 in Cancer /
+Researchers identify genetic variants predicting aggressive prostate cancersJune 19, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center and colleagues at Louisiana State University have developed a method for identifying aggressive prostate cancers that require immediate therapy.
 It relies on understanding the genetic interaction between single nucleotide polymorphisms (SNPs).
 The goal is to better predict a prostate cancer's aggressiveness to avoid unnecessary radical treatment.

 Their study was published in the online journal PLOS ONE in April.

 According to the authors, prostate cancer accounts for 20 percent of all cancers and 9 percent of cancer deaths.
 It is the most common cancer and was the second leading cause of cancer death in American men in 2012.